KazKozDev/murmur/README.md

 - Python 3.x
 - Ollama: This project requires Ollama to be installed and running.
 Ollama is used to run the AI models locally.
 You can find installation instructions and more information about Ollama at [https://ollama.ai/](https://ollama.ai/)
+- Local Models: All mentioned models (Mistral, LLaVA:13B, LLaMA3:8B, Qwen2:7B, and Gemma2:9B) must be installed locally through Ollama.
+Refer to Ollama's documentation for instructions on how to install these specific models.

 ## Getting Started